• Skip to primary navigation

 When Amish teenagers reach the age of sixteen, they are typically allowed to join the youth group.
 (Some Amish groups call them gangs instead of youth groups.)

 Some Amish areas have multiple youth groups.
-For example, in Lancaster County, with over 30,000 Amish residents, there are numerous Amish youth groups.
-(Some are more conservative than others.)
+For example, Lancaster County - with over 30,000 Amish residents, has numerous Amish youth groups.

-However, each individual church does not have its own dedicated youth group.
+Each Amish church does not have its own dedicated youth group.
 Instead, these groups typically consist of youth from different churches (who fellowship with one another) within a specific geographic area.
+Some of these groups are more conservative than others, and most young people get to choose which group they want to join.

 Amish youth groups are made up of unmarried individuals aged sixteen and above, continuing until they either get married or decide to discontinue their participation.
 Some groups even include older singles in their thirties who remain part of the youth group community.